w0wayush/LLD-Java-and-CPP/SOLID Principles/LSP/README.md

         Bird ostrich = new Ostrich();
         Bird sparrow = new Sparrow();

-        // Violet LSP: All subclasses can be substituted for their base class penguin.fly(); // Bird is flying
+        // Violates LSP: All subclasses can be substituted for their base class penguin.fly(); // Bird is flying
         penguin.eat(); // Penguin is eating
         penguin.walk(); // Penguin is walking